seungjaeryanlee/endtoend.ai/jekyll-mdl-master/_posts/2018-06-19-jupyter-notebook-extensions-to-enhance-your-efficiency.md

 author: Seung Jae (Ryan) Lee
 permalink: /blog/jupyter-notebook-extensions-to-enhance-your-efficiency
 image: http://www.cytoscape.org/images/logo/jupyter-logo.svg
+front_text: >
+    Jupyter Notebook is a great tool that allows you to integrate live code, equations, visualizations and narrative text into a document.
+It is used extensively in data science.
+However, for developers who have used IDEs with abundant features, the simplicity of Jupyter Notebook might be problematic.
 ---

 [Jupyter Notebook](http://jupyter.org/) is a great tool that allows you to integrate live code, equations, visualizations and narrative text into a document.
 It is used extensively in data science.